arangodb/arangodb/Documentation/Books/Cookbook/UseCases/CrawlingGithubPromises.md

 ### Queues, Queues, Queues

-I've only needed a very simple job queue, so [queue-it][4] is a good choice.
+I've only needed a very simple job queue, so queue-it is a good choice.
 It provides a very simple API for handling job queues:

 ```